DNnate/CISSP-Study-Resources/CISSP-Domain-7-Objectives.md

 - 7.12.2 Walkthrough
     - 📙**Structured walk-through/Tabletop**: AKA tabletop exercise, takes testing one step further, where members of the DR team gather in a large conference room and role-play a disaster 📝scenario
         - the team refers to their copies of the DR plan and discuss the appropriate responses to that particular type of disaster
-        - Tabletop exercises are designed to walk teams through a scenario,
+        - Tabletop exercises are designed to walk teams through a scenario, role-playing a disaster recovery scenario to test their readiness to respond.
+A moderator knows the full scope of the disaster, and each team member provides suggestions as they discuss the process of responding to this scenario.
         - During a tabletop exercise, team members come together and walk through a scenario 📝without making any changes to information systems.
         - A structured walk-through test occurs in the 📝conference room where team members talk through a scenario using their plan.
 The completeness of the plan is assessed before they leave the conference room and attempt any actions on any systems.
         - The idea is to talk through the steps that have been documented to see if it has all of the correct steps and that they appear to be in the Disaster Recovery Plan (DRP).
 It is called a tabletop exercise because the team sits around a conference table to talk through the steps